 Caffeine levels in coffee vary even more than simply being caffeinated or decaffeinated.
 The roast of the coffee and the coffee bean play a large role in how much caffeine the coffee contains.
 Understanding how these affect the caffeine levels can help coffee drinkers choose a coffee that best suits their needs.
-Caffeine levels in coffee can vary dramatically based on the coffee bean that is used to make the coffee.
-This is an interesting an often helpful fact that many people do not realize.
+Caffeine levels in coffee can vary dramatically based on the specific coffee bean that is used to make the coffee.
+This is an interesting and often helpful fact that many people do not realize.
 Understanding how the coffee bean varietal affects the caffeine level of the coffee can be helpful in choosing the coffee that is best for them.

 The coffee bean is the primary source of caffeine for people although it is also found in tea leaves and other plants that are used in beverages and consumables.
 The caffeine levels in coffee can vary greatly from that of tea and soft drinks and even within its own varietals.
 It has even been shown that beans taken from the same coffee bush can have different levels of caffeine.
-A typical espresso shot or one ounce of Arabic coffee contain approximately 40 milligrams of caffeine while a 4 ounce cup of Arabica drip brewed coffee contains approximately 100 milligrams.
-The typical American coffee cup is at least 8 oz. if not more which makes a cup of Arabica coffee have 200 milligrams of caffeine.
+A typical espresso shot, or one ounce of Arabic coffee, contains approximately 40 milligrams of caffeine while a 4 ounce cup of Arabica drip brewed coffee contains approximately 100 milligrams.
+The typical American coffee cup is at least 8 ounces, if not more, which makes a cup of Arabica coffee have 200 milligrams of caffeine.
 The Robusta bean contains more caffeine and thus higher caffeine levels in coffee brewed from the beans than the Arabica bean.
 There are other factors that can alter the level of caffeine including the brewing method.
 A simple idea of how much caffeine is contained in a 7 oz. cup of coffee based on brewing methods is that the highest caffeine content is found in drip coffee, which is 115-175 milligrams, depending on the bean.
 The lower end is instant decaffeinated coffee with only 2-3 milligrams per 7 oz.
 Most people tend to think espresso is the highest caffeine content and the answer is both yes and no. Espresso has 100 milligrams of caffeine per serving which is 1.5 to 2 oz.
 Most people don't order more than one serving of espresso so it is lower than drip coffee.
 However, when a double, triple or even quadruple shot is added to drip coffee the caffeine levels soar upwards of 500 milligrams.
 Other factors that influence the caffeine levels in coffee include the bean varietal and the roasting process.